- Types of Care

 How is early-onset Alzheimer disease diagnosed?

+The current diagnosis of early-onset Alzheimer’s relies on detecting the signs of mental decline noted above.
 In the first instance , families will visit the GP and be referred to the Local dementia team through the NHS.

 How is early-onset Alzheimer disease treated?